Infinity-AI-Coin/whitepaper/WhitePaper.md

 ### Total supply

 Infinity AI coin will have a total supply of 21,000,000 coins.
 The reason behind that is first this is the same as bitcoin and second, when we keep our supplies as limited as possible, the coin can get more valuable for holders, traders and insiders.

+### Lock Up

+In order to keep a fair environment, one million tokens will be locked in a wallet on TON network with the address of